Peter Robinson (photographer): Career

 Robinson began his professional photography career in 1965, contributing to The Football League magazine, leading to an invitation from FIFA to cover international football events.
 Over his extensive career, Robinson covered 13 FIFA World Cups and 10 Olympic Games, and thousands of football league matches across Britain and Europe.

-Unusually, though, his camera was not always pointing at the pitch, and it is his wider interest in crowds, fandom, and the bizarre or ironic moments missed by colleagues that really distinguish his work from that of other sports photographers.
+His camera was not always pointing at the pitch, and he has a wider interest in crowds, fandom, and the moments other sports photographers overlook.

-'I smell things out.
+According to a biography of Peter Robinson, he is quoted as saying: "I smell things out.
 I am interested in everything that happens at a football match.
 Not just the big moment when the ball goes in the net.
-I am as excited by the sideshows as the main event.
+I am as excited by the sideshows as the main event."

 Robinson first experimented with football photography travelling the country for the Leicester-based Football League Review magazine.
 His influences were American documentary photographers and British style magazines such as Nova.
 By 1970 his talent was sufficiently recognised for FIFA to appoint him as its official photographer, and he continued to work with the organisation for the next two-and-a-half decades.
 His assignments included the tragic European Cup Final at the Heysal Stadium in Brussels (1985), where crowd violence resulted in 39 fatalities.

 In April 2022, an article in The New York Times / The Athletic described him as "arguably the world's greatest living soccer photographer."